HCP Data Providers: U.S. Market, Compliance & Best Practices

 Legal requirements in the U.S. cover various aspects of HCP data use.
 Key rules include:

 - HIPAA Privacy Rule – Primarily protects patients’ health information, not providers’ business data.
 In general, pure HCP contact data (name, business address, specialty) is not PHI.
 However, HIPAA does affect any marketing that uses patient health data.
-For example, targeted outreach based on patient health records (or sharing PHI in testimonials) must follow HIPAA authorization rules (The Role of HCP Marketing in Successful Drug Launches).
+For example, targeted outreach based on patient health records (or sharing PHI in testimonials) must follow HIPAA authorization rules ([23]).
 In practice, pharma marketing teams avoid using identifiable patient records without consent.
 Any HCP data derived from healthcare transactions (e.g. prescribing patterns linked to patient claims) must be de-identified or handled by business associates under HIPAA compliance.
+2026 Update: A major proposed HIPAA Security Rule overhaul (published January 2025) remains on track for finalization in May 2026, introducing mandatory multi-factor authentication, encryption standards for ePHI, and faster breach reporting requirements ([24]).

-- CAN-SPAM Act (2003) – Governs all commercial email in the U.S. Any marketing email to HCPs must identify the sender clearly, use accurate headers/subject lines, and include a conspicuous “unsubscribe” option (12 HCP Email Marketing Best Practices-Health Union, LLC).
-Misleading or deceptive content is prohibited, and opt-out requests must be honored promptly (12 HCP Email Marketing Best Practices-Health Union, LLC).
+- CAN-SPAM Act (2003) – Governs all commercial email in the U.S. Any marketing email to HCPs must identify the sender clearly, use accurate headers/subject lines, and include a conspicuous “unsubscribe” option ([25]).
+Misleading or deceptive content is prohibited, and opt-out requests must be honored promptly ([25]).
 For example, an email blast to physicians must allow recipients to easily decline further mail (and must not use false “reply” addresses).

 - TCPA (Telephone Consumer Protection Act, 1991) – Limits telemarketing calls and texts.
-It prohibits using an automatic telephone dialing system or prerecorded voice to call or text cell phones without the recipient’s prior consent (TCPA Compliance, Opt-out and Consent Requirements).
-(Calls to landlines have more exemptions, but federal “Do Not Call” rules still apply.)
-In practice, pharma companies must document any consent (often written) before auto-dialing a physician’s mobile.
-Cold-calling or texting HCPs’ cell phones without express permission can incur heavy fines (TCPA Compliance, Opt-out and Consent Requirements).
+It prohibits using an automatic telephone dialing system or prerecorded voice to call or text cell phones without the recipient's prior consent ([26]).
+2025 Update: The FCC's "one-to-one consent" rule, which would have required consent be limited to a single specific seller, was vacated by the U.S. Court of Appeals (Eleventh Circuit) in January 2025 and formally eliminated by FCC final rule in September 2025 ([27]).
+However, the TCPA's new "Opt-Out Rule" took effect on April 11, 2025, making it easier for consumers to revoke consent to receive robocalls and robotexts.
+Note that CMS still requires one-to-one consent for Medicare marketing outreach.
+In practice, pharma companies must document any consent (often written) before auto-dialing a physician's mobile.
+Cold-calling or texting HCPs' cell phones without express permission can incur statutory damages of $500–1,500 per violation.

 - Physician Payments Sunshine Act – Part of the ACA (implemented 2013), it requires manufacturers of drugs, devices or biologics to track and report almost all payments or transfers of value to U.S. physicians and teaching hospitals.
 CMS publishes this data annually on the Open Payments website.
-Over 2013–2019, CMS published ~84.0 million payment records (totaling $72.8 billion) to covered recipients (Open Payments Covered Recipients-CMS).
+The Program Year 2024 data (published July 2025) includes 16.16 million records totaling $13.18 billion in payments to covered recipients, with detailed data from 2018–2024 available on the Open Payments Search Tool ([28]).
 Pharma companies must maintain auditable records of consulting fees, research grants, speaker honoraria, meals, travel and other transfers to HCPs, so that they can be reported accurately and reviewed by the HCPs.

 These laws operate alongside industry codes of conduct (e.g. the AdvaMed or PhRMA Codes) and FDA/FTC advertising rules.
 All promotional and data practices must comply with anti-kickback statutes and truthful marketing requirements as well.